 - The biggest issue with a transatlantic low cost carrier is how seasonal traffic is, as Norwegian could make money in summer, but was losing a significant amount the rest of the year; is there any way that Norse Atlantic Airways could learn from Norwegian’s mistakes and do a better job with a counter seasonal route network (though that concept has its own challenges)?

 Norse Atlantic Airways is the newest long haul, low cost airline startup.
 The airline essentially plans to pick up where Norwegian left off with its long haul network — the airline will fly former Norwegian 787s across the Atlantic using a low cost business model.
-The airline has now secured lease agreements for 15 planes, and plans to launch operations in the spring of 2022.
+The airline has secured lease agreements for 15 planes, and plans to launch operations in the spring of 2022.
 Norse Atlantic will initially fly from Oslo to Fort Lauderdale, Ontario, and Stewart.

 What do you make of Norse Atlantic Airways?